selinadeng/ethereum-lab2/README.md

 with some important Ethereum tools and to develop a detailed understanding

 of an ERC20 token contract.
-ERC20 is a standard interface that is used by a wide variety DeFi (Decentralized Finance) contracts.
+ERC20 is a standard interface that is used by a wide variety of decentralized finance (DeFi) contracts.

 We will be reviewing the ERC20 contract in class.